Rakile/deforumation/README.md

 ## Installation
-Get the repo through: `git clone https://github.com/Rakile/deforumation`  or download the zip file and unpack somewhere.
+Get the repo through: `git clone https://github.com/Rakile/deforumation`  or download the zip file and unpack somewhere (or download the zip)

-Replace the two files, located in your Automatic1111 path: ".\stable-diffusion-webui\extensions\deforum-for-automatic1111-webui\scripts\deforum_helpers\" with the two from ".\deforumation\deforum-for-automatic1111-webui\scripts\deforum_helpers\"
+Replace the now three files, located in your Automatic1111 path: ".\stable-diffusion-webui\extensions\deforum-for-automatic1111-webui\scripts\deforum_helpers\" with the three files downloaded from deforumation: ".\deforumation\deforum-for-automatic1111-webui\scripts\deforum_helpers\"

 Be sure to restart Automatic1111 after this.